aduboisforge/Bright-Star-Catalog-JSON/README.md

 ### License

-You are free to use this JSON file however you wish free of charge.
+Use this JSON file however you wish free of charge.